-In the following discussion, examples are given in terms of which several principles of organization can be manifested.
-There can be an ordering following the principle of core learning material, or by typical characteristics of the symbiotic, concentric, linear, punctual, and chronological principles.
-These examples are now dealt with separately.
+In the following discussion examples are given in terms of which a number of principles of organization can manifest themselves.
+There can be an ordering following the principle of core learning material or on the basis of typical characteristics of the symbiotic, concentric, linear, punctual and chronological principles.
+These examples now are dealt with separately.